 Command and control corporate cultures in the current state of pandemic remote work risk irrelevance and become a footnote in their industry’s history.
 Insecure managers can use remote work across time zones to withhold project information to defend their fragile egos.

-As a remote work culture foundation during and after the pandemic, open communications are a sure sign of cultural maturity.
+Open communications are a sure sign of cultural maturity as a remote work culture foundation during and after the pandemic.
 A downside of remote work is that it makes it easier to hide.
 Back in the pre-pandemic office days, when somebody ignored your email or Slack message, you could always stalk them outside meeting rooms or pounce on them in their cubicles.
 These

 3. Degrees of freedom prompt change